-Welcome!
-I’m Professor of Political Science at the University of North Carolina at Chapel Hill.
-My research and teaching focus on international and comparative political economy, as well as international relations generally.
+I’m Professor of Political Science at the University of North Carolina at Chapel Hill, with a focus on the politics of the global economy, as well as international relations generally.

-My research explores the connections between the global economy and domestic policy outcomes.
-Some of my work examines the effect of multinational production on workers’ rights in developing countries, as well as the ways in which U.S. trade policies might affect workers’ rights abroad.
+My research explores the connections between domestic politics and the global economy.
+Some of my work examines the effect of multinational production and global supply chains on workers’ rights in developing countries, as well as the ways in which U.S. trade policies might affect workers’ rights abroad.
 With respect to labor rights, I’m also interested in efforts at private sector governance, such as the Bangladesh Accord on Building and Fire Safety.

 Another stream of my research focuses on the politics of sovereign debt, and on how professional investors evaluate and react to political institutions and government policy choices.
 In the current era of financial globalization, these market reactions sometimes limit democratically-elected governments’ ability to meet the demands of their citizens.
 I’m also investigating how low- and middle-income governments manage their relationships with creditors, including how they decide whether to borrow from commercial banks or bond investors, and how they market themselves to potential bond buyers.